lnbits/nostrmesh/README.md

 ![nostrmeshlogo](https://github.com/lnbits/nostrmesh/assets/33088785/8634277b-79ab-4a96-b8d1-3fbe44f35fd4)

-## Self-heaing ESP32 nostr-arduino based mesh network
+## Self-Heaing ESP32 Nostr-Arduino Based Mesh-Network

 The similicty of the nostr-protocol, makes it ieal for use with mesh-networking.